 Equipment/Machine to be Locked Out and Tagged Out

 Equipment and/or Circuits to be worked on energized

-atement of why equipment could not be de-energized
+Statement of why equipment could not be de-energized

 Hazards risk to employee and or facility

 Date(s) of work to be performed

 Work to be performed

 Energy Source and Location

 Authorized employees who will be performing the energized work (requ ired 2 individuals as listed below.)

 Authorized person to perform work

 Competent Safety Watch person

 Have affected employees been notified of procedures and hazards?
-(Has the Flash Hazard Boundary as recommended by NFPA 70E been Date of Notification Authorized perso
+(Has the Flash Hazard Boundary as recommended by NFPA 70E been Date of Notification Authorized perso Yes No roped off?)
+Yes No n assigned

-Energized Work Category: 50 - 250 v 250 - 600 ) v ≥ 600 v (Contractors only)
+Energized Work Category: 50 - 250 v 250 - 600) v ≥ 600 v (Contractors only)

 Category of PPE Required:

 Date PPE Equipment was last tested

 Attach copy of PreTask Plan or Standard Work Procedure for the work Standard Work Procedure does not exist, work shall not be performed u Procedure has been completed.
-Have employee been properly trained on the Standard Work Procedure until such PreTask Plan or Standard Work
+Have employee been properly trained on the Standard Work Procedure to be performed.
+If a written PreTask Plan or until such PreTask Plan or Standard Work e or PreTask Plan?
+Yes No

 Foreman: Date:

 Safety Director: Date:

 GC/CM Designee: Date:

-Operations Manager: Date:
+On sections Management B (